 ADDICTION LINE- Performance must utilize at least 40 dancers incorporating any style of dance or combination of dance styles.
 This category is not divided by age and is designated for performances that include all levels of dancers.
 ADDICTION Line performances should not portray a theme or storyline and have a 5:00 minute time limit.
 All ADDICTION Line performances will compete against each other and will be presented with Overall High Point awards and Cash Prizes.

 PRODUCTION- Performance must utilize at least 15 dancers incorporating any style of dance that portrays a theme or storyline throughout.
-There will be no age division or level for Production entries.
 Props are encouraged.
 Production performances have an 6:00 minute time limit for performance and given a maximum of 5:00 minutes total for set-up and removal of props.

 Small Group 3:00